 The Centre pursues this mission by organising public events, academic symposia and workshops, and facilitating and coordinating research projects.

-CRDS Director: Dr Elena Marchevska (Associate Professor of Drama and Performance)
+CRDS Director: Dr Maria Chatzichristodoulou (Associate Professor in Performance and New Media)

 MANAGEMENT COMMITTEE MEMBERS